SimGus/Chatette/README.md

 ## Running *Chatette*

 To run *Chatette*, you will need to have [Python](https://www.python.org/) installed.
-*Chatette* works with both version 2.x and 3.x.
+*Chatette* works with both Python 2.x and 3.x.

 Clone or download this repository and start a terminal from the `src` folder.
 Then simply run the following command: